Maxxis Ardent EXO Review

 We wouldn't call the Ardent the most durable tire we've ever tested, but we've been pleasantly surprised by the longevity of this tire.
 Our test model features Maxxis' EXO casing that provides an extra layer of abrasion, cut, and puncture-resistant material added to the sidewall of the tire.
 Despite months of legitimate thrashing, chunky rock gardens, and poor line choices, we have yet to flat our test tire.

-At a retail price of $69, the Ardent is a reasonably priced mountain bike tire.
+At retail, the Ardent is a reasonably priced mountain bike tire.
 As tire prices continue to creep upwards, sometimes reaching the $100 mark, we feel that the Ardent represents a solid value to the consumer seeking a lightweight, fast-rolling, high volume tire for hardpack conditions and less aggressive trail riding.

 Depending on where and how you ride, the Ardent could be the ideal tire for you.
 If your trails are buff, your dirt is always good, and you aren't attacking the gnarliest terrain super aggressively, then we think you should give the Ardent a look.
 If your trail riding is more XC than enduro, or maybe you're even entering a local XC race, this fast-rolling, lightweight, and versatile tire is a great option to consider.

 We tested the Ardent in a 29" x 2.4" size with EXO sidewall protection, TR (tubeless ready), and the dual rubber compound.
 In the 29" wheel size, it is also offered in a 2.25" width.
 In both widths, the Ardent can be found in a range of configurations, weights, single or dual rubber compounds, and either skinwall or black sidewalls (tested).